 - 1 teaspoon salt, or more to taste

 - ½ teaspoon white or black pepper, or more to taste

 - Juice of 1 lemon, zest first for optional garnish

 - ¾ – 1 cup coconut milk or half and half

 - Optional garnishes: reserved asparagus tips, lemon zest, finely chopped chives, crispy Prosciutto, vegan sour creme or creme fraiche.

 - Pre-heat oven to 425 degrees.
 Line a rimmed baking sheet with foil.
 Snap ends off asparagus and discard tough ends.
 Trim spears into large pieces.
 Place on the baking sheet, drizzle with oil and sprinkle with salt and pepper.
 Roast until tender when pierced with the tip of a sharp paring knife.
 Time will depend on how this the spears are, but it takes just a few minutes.
 Alternative to roasting, drop the chopped asparagus into boiling, salted water and cook just a few minutes until tender.
 Drain, and continue with the recipe.

 - In a medium saucepan heat olive oil over medium heat; add onion and sauté, stirring until soft and translucent.
 Add garlic clove and cook one minute longer.
 Add the chopped asparagus to the pan, reserving a few tips for garnish if desired.
 Add the broth and bring to a simmer.
 Remove from the heat and season with salt and pepper.
-Puree in a blender, being careful with the hot liquid.
-When pureed until smooth, add lemon juice and MimicCreme; blend a few more seconds to incorporate.
+Puree in blender, being careful with the hot liquid.
+When pureed until smooth, add lemon juice and MimicCreme, coconut milk or half and half; blend a few more seconds to incorporate.

 - Taste and season for your preference.
 Heat if needed gently before serving.
 Garnish as desired.
 Adjust the thickness for your preference with additional MimicCreme or broth if needed.